discord-py-ui/discord-ui/docs/source/usage.rst

     Note that the discord client has to be of type :class:`discord.ext.commands.Bot`, or else it won't work

-Then you need to create a new :class:`~Extension` instance, with which you can use message components and slash commands
+Then you need to create a new :class:`~UI` instance, with which you can use message components and slash commands

 .. code-block::

-    extension = Extension(client)
+    ui = UI(client)

 Message-components